BAN432 Applied Textual Data Analysis for Business and Finance

 - Preprocessing and structuring of data: Most of the retrieved data contains unwanted mark-ups like html-tags or non-words that have to be removed before compiling a corpus (collection of texts).
 The students will learn how to use regular expressions in R, in order to filter the data and prepare it for analysis.

-- Data analysis and application: During the course the students will learn to analyse the real text data in various ways, and apply it to a business context.
+- Data analysis and application: During the course the students will learn to analyse text data in various ways, and apply it to a finance context.
 In particular the course will introduce the students to the following concepts:

 - Sentiment Analysis evaluates the tone (positive/negative) of a document.
 This can be used to judge the attitude of a given firm announcement, which in turn could be implemented into an automated trading algorithm.